appelmar/gdalcubes_cpp/doc/docs/index.md

 data in cloud environments with [GDAL virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html).

-The library is written in C++ and includes a command line interface as well as a package for R. A python package is planned for the future. gdalcubes is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The library is written in C++ and includes a command line interface as well as a package for R. A python package is planned for the future. gdalcubes is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Features